 Designed by Microsoft and Adobe, OpenType is a font format.
 It supplanted and improved upon TrueType and PostScript fonts.

 To be distinguished from italics, in which the letterforms are purposefully drawn to be different to their upright cousins.
 Oblique letters are merely slanted versions of the standard roman form, often arrived at by mechanical means.

 The first line of a new paragraph stranded at the bottom of a page.
-This is considered to be as bad as the name suggests.
+This is presumably considered to be as bad as abandoning a child.